mecid/mecid.github.io/_posts/2020-02-19-mastering-buttons-in-swiftui.md

 Now we can use *FilledButton* everywhere in the app.
 We create a new view that renders our button, but this approach has one downside.
 We can't modify the label of our button.
 For example, we can't change the text color while the user presses the button.

-#### Button styles
+#### ButtonStyle protocol
-*SwiftUI* allows us to customize buttons in our apps without introducing new views or copy-pasting the styling code. *SwiftUI* provides us the special *ButtonStyle* protocol.
-We can implement our *FilledButton* struct that conforms to *ButtonStyle* instead of *View* protocol.
+*SwiftUI* allows us to customize buttons in our apps without introducing new views or copy-pasting the styling code. *SwiftUI* provides the special *ButtonStyle* protocol.
+We can implement *FilledButton* struct that conforms to *ButtonStyle* instead of *View* protocol.
 Let's see what benefits we have by using *ButtonStyle* protocol.

 ```swift
 struct FilledButton: ButtonStyle {